Truly Multivariate Structured Additive Distributional Regression: Introduction

-In this paper, we present an approach to modelling the distribution of a multivariate response $Y=(Y_1,\ldots,Y_D)^\top$ conditional on a set of covariates $x$ that does not require the response to be jointly Gaussian and complements existing models from the literature.
-Our approach is based on the framework of GAMLSS and utilizes the Gaussian copula to model the dependence structure between the different response variables $Y_d$, $d=1,\ldots,D$.
+In this paper, we present an approach to modelling the distribution of a multivariate response $\bm{Y}=(Y_1,\ldots,Y_D)^\top$ conditional on a set of covariates $\bm x$ that does not require the response to be jointly Gaussian.
+Our method complements existing models from the literature and is based on the framework of GAMLSS leveraging Gaussian copula \citep{Son2000} to model the dependence structure between the different response variables $Y_d$, $d=1,\ldots,D$.
 Unlike the aforementioned contributions in the field, our model however allows for arbitrary parametric non-Gaussian marginal distributions.
 Each parameter of the resulting multivariate distribution (including those parameterizing the correlation matrix of the Gaussian copula) is linked to a covariate-dependent additive predictor.
 We use Bayesian inference to estimate the parameters of the model and demonstrate its applicability on simulated and real data examples.
 The approach is truly multivariate in the sense that it is not restricted to bi- or trivariate distributions.

+In general, copula models overcome the restriction of a joint parametric distribution assumption by modelling the joint dependence structure and the marginal distributions separately; and copula regression has become popular to analyse multivariate regression data \citep[e.g.,][]{CraSab2012,KraBreSilCza2013}.
+For instance, \citet{PitChaKoh2006} use a Gaussian copula to model the dependence between non-Gaussian margins.
+Within the GAMLSS framework, \citet{MarRad2017,HanKleFasSchMay2022} develop bivariate one-parameter copula regression models.
+Conceptually, vector generalized additive models \citep[VGAM;][]{Yee2015} use the same idea as bivariate copula GAMLSS but predictor specifications are more restrictive. \citet{SonLiYua2009,AleBot2021} combine separate one-dimensional GLMs into a multivariate regression model through the Gaussian copula.
+These approaches can be extended to more flexible non-Gaussian copula models, e.g., using Archimedean copulas \citep{Nel2006} or vine copulas \citep{CzaNag2022}.
+However these models are usually less flexible than our approach, in the sense that the parameters of the copula may not depend on covariates \citep[e.g.,][]{DasPraGon2020,CzaNag2022}, are restricted to the bivariate case \citep[e.g.,][]{OakRit2000, VatCha2015, SunDin2021} or assume marginal distributions from the exponential family \citep{VatNag2018}.

 Our work is closely related to multivariate conditional transformation models \citep[MCTMs;][]{KleHotBarKne2022}.
 MCTMs model a multivariate response through a Gaussian copula with flexible marginal distributions based on univariate conditional transformation models \citep{HotKneBuh2014}.
 In this way, non-linear effects on all aspects of the marginal distributions as well as on the dependence structure can be captured.
 However, this approach does not easily translate to additive type predictor models but is so far mostly restricted to models with only one covariate and unpenalized effects, while our Bayesian approach easily allows for data-driven smoothness or variable selection through appropriate prior distributions.